seancorfield/clj-new/README.md

 Generate new projects from Leiningen or Boot templates, or `clj-template` projects, using just the `clojure` command-line installation of Clojure!

-For support, help, general questions, use the [#clj-new channel on the Clojurians Slack](https://app.slack.com/client/T03RZGPFR/C019ZQSPYG6).
+For support, help, general questions, use the [#deps-new channel on the Clojurians Slack](https://app.slack.com/client/T03RZGPFR/C019ZQSPYG6).

 ## Getting Started